Azure/cloud-native-app/gitops/readme.md

 - Create a [PAT token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for the repo (check the repo box as scope)
 - Clone the fork to workstation

+Note: Start at the root of the directory in the repo
 ## Option 1

 ### Script Install